Air Piloted Valves: Benefits, Applications & How They Work

 - Consuming less compressed air than other solutions

-We design our products around our Classic Diaphragm-Poppet Series.
+At Humphrey Products, we design our products around our Classic Diaphragm-Poppet Series.
 This unique air piloted valve construction cannot stick and will not leak.

 Different from spool valves, diaphragm-poppet air piloted valves eliminate sliding seals that stick and wear with time.
 The design is also popular when “dirtier” system air needs to be isolated from clean, instrument quality air, or inert gas.